boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 # Your first Booster app in 10 minutes

-In this section, we will go through all the necessary steps to have your backend up and running in a few minutes.
+In this section, we will go through all the necessary steps to have the backend for a blog application up and running in a few minutes.

-If you follow the steps below, you will be able to create the application backend for a blog.

 The steps to follow will be:
 - [Create project](#1-create-the-project)